coverclock/com-diag-hazer/README.md

 GlobalSat Technology, or GlobalSat Worldcom, but is apparently not the same as the Globalsat mobile satellite service provider.

-GlobalTop Technology a.k.a.
-GTop is part of Sierra Wireless.
+GlobalTop Technology is also known as GTop, and is part of Sierra Wireless.

-SiRF is part of Qualcom since 2015, and prior to that a product of CSR plc.
+SiRF is part of Qualcom.

 # Platforms